 Business rates full property list

 View our full business rate property list on our data site.
-We publish our business rate property list on a regular basis.
-In between times, we do not provide interim updates.
+We update our business rate information on a regular basis.
+We will not provide interim updates.

 Why we do not provide business rate credit balance information

 We do not provide business rate credit balance information for the reasons outlined below: